romi/romi-robots-docs/docs/plant_imager/build_v3/cnc_communication.md

 databits are   : 8
 stopbits are   : 1
 escape is      : C-a
-local echo is  : no
+local echo is  : yes
 noinit is      : no
 noreset is     : no
 hangup is      : no